kdglider/enpm809t/README.md

 ## Project Descriptions
+The colorpicker.py script and fullColourSpectrum.jpg image are used for experimentally determining HSV thresholding limits for projects that require it.
+Instructions on usage are in the file.
+Credit for this script goes to Dr. Steven Mitchell.

 ### Camera Tests
 This folder contains scripts developed in an experiment to test image processing frame rates with different methods.
 The full report of the findings can be found [here](https://drive.google.com/open?id=1KLKIgwJfjE9o8D8slrBwm32g_HOr_GaC).